iiasa/Condor_run_R/troubleshooting.md

 ## Jobs go on hold but then run again

 Some error occurred and the affected jobs got released for retrying.
 This can happen when [`JOB_RELEASES`](configuring.md#job_releases) is set to a value larger than zero.
-The default value is three, so if you do not configure this value otherwise, the job will be retried up to three times before going on hold permanently.

 This is useful when the error is on account of a transient condition such as an execute node being shut down or a network outage.
 Then jobs encountering the error will be rescheduled and likely succeed, removing the need for laboriously restarting just the failed jobs or the whole run.

 However, when the error is intrinsic to the job itself, for example a coding error, retrying is not useful since the job will go on hold every time.
-It is therefore makes sense to configure `JOB_RELEASES = 0` until you are sure that your jobs are working without problems.
+It is therefore makes sense use `JOB_RELEASES = 0` (the default value) until you are sure that your jobs are working without problems.

 ## Jobs run but `.log` files show that at the end they fail to send and write output files